timmelander/apigw-iam-oidc-authorizer-fn/docs/FAQ.md

 This project uses **Podman** - a daemonless, rootless container runtime that is the default on Oracle Linux 8+.
 Podman is used by the Fn CLI to build function container images locally, which are then stored in Oracle Container Image Registry (OCIR).

+> **Docker alternative**: If you prefer Docker, you can substitute `docker` for `podman` in all commands.
+Both tools are fully compatible with the Dockerfiles in this project.
+Install Docker from [docs.docker.com/get-docker](https://docs.docker.com/get-docker/)

 #### Why Podman over Docker?

 | Aspect | Podman | Docker |